dgraeber/seed-farmer/docs_v2/docs/concepts/architecture.md

 However, it is up to the end user to be aware of and manage the relationships between modules to assess the impact of changes to modules via redeployment.

-### Force Dependency Redeploy

-When a module changes (is redeployed), downstream modules that are dependent on it may need to consume those changes.
-The `forceDependencyRedeploy` flag in the deployment manifest tells Seed-Farmer to force a redeploy of all modules impacted by the redeploy of another module.

-!!! warning
-    This is an indiscriminate feature that is not granular enough to detect what is causing a redeploy, only that one needs to occur.
-Any change to a module will trigger a redeploy of that module and all downstream modules that depend on it, even if the underlying logic or artifact has not changed.

 ## Conclusion

 The Seed-Farmer architecture provides a secure, flexible, and scalable way to deploy infrastructure across multiple AWS accounts and regions.
-By leveraging AWS CodeBuild, it ensures that deployments are repeatable, auditable, and follow the principle of least privilege.
+By leveraging AWS CodeBuild, it ensures that deployments are repeatable, auditable, and follow the principle of least privilege